intrbiz/bergamot-site/src/main/views/docs/user/ref/config.md

 `<summary>...</summary>` The summary (name displayed within the Web Interface) of the object.

 `<description>...</description>` The long (multi-line) description of the object, used within the Web Interface.

+`<parameter name="...">...</parameter>` All configuration object can have arbitrary name value pair parameters defined, these can then be referenced in value expressions, allowing for configuration to be defined where logical rather then where it is defined.

 ## Configuring A Location